 Solve the Unmountable Boot Volume Error for Good

-We’ve looked at several steps for solving an unmountable boot volume error in Windows.
+We’ve looked at several steps for solving an unmountable boot volume stop code error in Windows.
 Since this is usually caused by file corruption, running the above scans from a Windows recovery disk should fix it most of the time.
 But in the worst cases, you’ll need to diagnose your hardware or even reinstall Windows.

 For more like this, check out our beginner’s guide to Windows troubleshooting.